arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ### Step 1
 The simplest possible requirement is: the list of the prime factors of `1` is empty.

 Now, technically speaking, this is a mathematical nonsense: prime factorization is defined for numbers `n >= 2` (see [Prime Factorization - Wolfram Mathworld][prime-factorization-wolfram]), so Bob should have been started from `2`.
-But let me ignore that.
+But let us ignore that.

 The requirement to implement is: